himenekocn/CS2-NoDamage/README.md

-# NoKnifeDamagePRG
+# NoDamage

-Removes knife damage and player slowdown when getting knifed.
+Removes all weapon damage and player slowdown when getting hurt.
 Once we get dynamic hooks this can be changed to be a little less scuffed.